xaviervia/washington/README.md

 ## Why "Washington"?

-- George Washington gave us all a good example
+- George Washington gave us a good example
 - We all know that he can’t lie

 ## Collaborating